View William Thornton's Obituary on emissourian.com and share memories

 |

+Bill, son of the late George Thornton and wife Blanche, nee Linn, was born Aug.
+4, 1930, in Des Moines, Iowa.
+He received his education from Iowa State University.
+Bill was united in marriage to Lucinda Mullinax Sept.
+30, 1981.
+Bill had several careers.
+He was a pharmaceutical salesman for 20 years with Marion Laboratories; real estate broker/general manager for Gundaker Realty for 15 years; owner of Shady Oaks Resort at Lake of the Ozarks; a co-pastor of the Greater Works Church in Eugene, Mo.; and then was a house husband in his retirement.
+Bill was an unforgettable kind of guy, always asking questions to get to know you.

-He is survived by his wife, Lucinda G. Thornton, Union; one son, Joseph A. Thornton, Glendale; two daughters, Kendra Kay Thornton Bruno, Bellevue, Wash.; and Alanna B. Thornton and Gregg, Affton; many other relatives and friends.
+Among his survivors are his wife, Lucinda G. Thornton, Union; his children, Kendra Kay Thornton Bruno, Bellevue, Wash., Joseph A. Thornton, Glendale, and Alanna B. Thornton-Gregg, Affton; four grandchildren, Charlee Marie, Judah Wayne, Sophia Jo and Lorelai Lucy; three nieces; and many friends.

+He was preceded in death by his son, William Thornton Jr.; his parents; and one sister, Margie Ann Thornton.

+Everyone will gather together for fellowship and to honor Bill Tuesday, June 25, at 10:30 a.m. at Nieburg-Vitt, Miller Funeral Home, Washington, with visiting hours from 9:30 to 10:30 a.m.